1.What does SEND mean?

 SEND stands for Special Educational Needs and Disability.

-- All children are individuals and their abilities in each area of the curriculum vary across a wide spectrum.
-Class teachers are used to providing lessons and activities which ensure good progress for pupils whatever their level of ability.
+· All children are individuals and their abilities in each area of the curriculum vary across a wide spectrum.
+Class teachers are used to provide lessons and activities which ensure good progress for pupils whatever their level of ability.

 · However, there are situations where a child’s needs are such that it is difficult for a class teacher to provide appropriately for them without additional and/or specialist support.
 This is usually when a child is described as having ‘special needs’.